-and install the software to all computers in your network (LAN/WAN or Internet), which will use the required serial port.
+You can provide shared access to your local device for your network computers.
+First of all, download Serial to Ethernet Connector and install the software to all computers in your network (LAN/WAN or Internet), which will use the required DB9 port.
 After that access your DB9 port on remote computer, as if it was on your local PC.

 With the help of installed DB9 to Ethernet Connector you will be able to: